sugarlabs/turtleblocksjs/guide/README.md

 Example: Fibonacci
 ------------------

-Calculating the Fibonacci sequence is often done using a resursive method.
+Calculating the Fibonacci sequence is often done using a recursive method.
 In the example below, we pass an argument to the *Fib* action, which returns a value if the argument is &lt; 2; otherwise it returns the sum of the result of calling the *Fib* action with argument - 1 and